A step-by-step introduction to crafting a great narrative

 The inequity of a story sits at the center of all four throughlines.
 It’s not something you can describe or define–if you could, you would call up your friend and tell them.
 But you can’t, and that’s why you write a story.

 An inequity exists between things and as such, can only be approximated by looking at it from the several different viewpoints offered by the various Throughlines.
-Main Character, Influence Character, Overall Story, and Relationship Story–these are points-of-view on that fundamental inequity.
+Main Character, Obstacle Character, Objective Story, and Relationship Story–these are points-of-view on that fundamental inequity.

 Note that they’re all looking at the same thing.
 That shared focus is an important concept to understand when making the final decision for the thematic story points within your narrative.
 Everything needs to point to the same thing if they’re going to add up to the message you’re trying to prove.